 The answer may depend on the type of comforter you have, too.
 A really bulky one might not have enough room to get clean in a 4.5-cubic-foot model, but a thinner one might be just fine.
 Consider what type of bedding you have.
 We recommend you buy a machine with at least 4.5 cubic feet of space for any king-size comforter, with more space for bulkier comforters.

 Front-load washers are notorious for smelling like mold and mildew.
 It may even deter you from buying a front load style of washer.
 But there are ways to keep the smells in check.
 It really is as simple as airing things out, maybe more than you are used to with a top-loading machine.
+Some washers offer self-cleaning functions but you'll still need to manually clean from time to time.
 There are three things that really need attention between uses.

 - The Gasket: The seal around the machine's door has folds in it that need to be cleaned out on a regular basis or gross things will start to grow.
 Wipe it down with a paper towel or a rag often.